 - Start order will be organized in groups according to rider speed.

-- You must go to the start via the designated access points only.
+- You must go to the start point via the designated access areas only.

 - Each rider will be timed individually in real time (the timer will be triggered automatically when the rider passes the start line).